-If your children are anything like mine, they probably started asking about a phone nearly as soon as they started talking.
-Before talking about the best phone for kids, the real question is if your kids are ready for a phone or not.
+If your children are anything like mine, they probably started asking for a phone shortly after they started talking.
+Before we talk about the best phone for kids, the real question is whether they’re ready for a phone.
 The answer is complicated.

-A recent survey suggested nearly 65% of American pre-teens had a phone of their own, though it seemed most of them were mostly using it as a gaming device in reality.
-Then there’s a whole campaign devoted until waiting until your kids are a bit older, dubbed Wait until 8th (as in 8th grade).
-With such a variety of different opinions, it’s hard to know when should kids get a phone, but let’s dive into the subject a bit and then we’ll talk about the actual options.
+According to Statista, as of 2021, 31% of 8-year-olds already have a smartphone in the USA.
+That number goes up to 42% by age 12, and 69% by age 12.
+There’s even a whole campaign devoted to waiting until your kids are a bit older, dubbed Wait until 8th (as in 8th grade).
+With so many conflicting opinions, it’s hard to know when kids should get a phone.
+Let’s dive into the subject a bit, and then we’ll discuss the options.

 Just want to know what some of the best phones for kids are?
 Scroll down to the bottom.

 At what age should kids get a phone?

 The truth is there’s no right age to give your kid a phone.
 Social pressure and the need to fit in with the crowd will have your kids asking from a pretty early age.
 That said, the most straightforward answer for a long time was to wait until your kid becomes a teenager.
 At least that is what tech mogul Bill Gates does, arguably one of the biggest supporters of tech.

 We don't have cellphones at the table when we are having a meal, we didn't give our kids cellphones until they were 14, and they complained other kids got them earlier.
 Bill Gates

 Around this age, your kids probably hang out solo with their friends more often and maybe even take public transportation alone.
 That means there’s a genuine need to keep track of your kids and ensure their safety.

 Once your kids become teens, they might have a part-time job or other means that allows them to help with the bill.
 That makes them slightly more likely to take care of their device since it actually costs them something!